Juan Antonio de Vizarrón y Eguiarreta: Further actions as viceroy

 Also in 1736 new silver mines were discovered in Arizona, resulting in a rush of miners to the north.

 In 1737 a religious prophet appeared among the Guaima and Pima Indians.
 This was Agustín Ascuchul, who claimed that the god Moctezuma had appeared to him and named him his prophet.
 He called on the Indians to follow him to a new place, to worship the god.
 More than 5,000 Indians abandoned their homes to follow the prophet.
 The governor of Sonora, Juan Bautista de Anza, interpreted this as a rebellion.
 He soon suppressed it and hung the prophet.

 The English were still importing much contraband, and the viceroy took steps to suppress this trade.
 When the Armada de Barlovento (coast guard) detained four English ships on the high seas heading for New Spain, Vizarrón y Eguiarreta was on the point of breaking relations.
 The English sent a strong squadron to the region, but the incident was resolved diplomatically.
 In 1739 the English declared war on Spain and were threatening to invade Spanish possessions in the Americas.
 Because of the war with England, Vizarrón y Eguiarreta reinforced the garrisons at San Juan de Ulúa and Veracruz, and he sent arms, militiamen, supplies and money to the military posts in Florida, Puerto Rico, Santo Domingo and Cartagena.

 He was reluctant to send aid to the Spanish in Baja California, where an uprising of Pericu Indians allied with marooned sailors had broken out.
 In 1734 in Baja California Pericu had killed two Jesuit missionaries, some soldiers and some friendly Indians.
 The Spanish and allied Christian natives took refuge in Loreto (Baja California Sur).
 The Jesuits in Baja asked the Viceroy to provide ships and men, but he only referred the matter to Madrid, which would cause interminable delay.
 It was only in 1735 when a manila galleon put in at San Jose del Cabo and was attacked and nearly looted by the rebels, that the ensuing uproar finally inspired the Viceroy to act.

 He sent aid to the Capitanía General of Guatemala, where Indian uprisings had broken out.
 The rebels in Guatemala were armed and assisted by the English in Belize and were assaulting and robbing Spanish settlements on the coast.
-The viceroy also ordered a fleet of the Armada de Barlovento to the Virgin Islands to expel the Danish, but the fleet didn't reach its destination.
+The viceroy also ordered a fleet of the Armada de Barlovento to the Virgin Islands to expel the Danish, but the fleet did not reach its destination.

 He continued the campaign against banditry.
 He sent two million pesos in silver to Spain as a contribution to the rebuilding of the Royal Palace in Madrid, which had been destroyed by fire in 1734.
 The Mexico City mint was completed and streets were repaired.
 His reform of the coinage angered the silver merchants.